What you don’t know about Power of Attorney laws

 Once you have completed the necessary documents, the original needs the appropriate signatures and notarizations, and you must certify several copies.

 At the San Diego Law Office of David W. Foley, we can take stock of your particular situation and then draw up a POA to fit it.
-If you have a living trust as well, upon your death your successor trustee will be in charge of administering the trust according to your wishes.Schedule your FREE Consultation
+If you have a living trust as well, upon your death your successor trustee will be in charge of administering the trust according to your wishes.Schedule your Consultation